endeavorcomm/ipamer/README.md

 ![Prefix Example](./prefix.gif)

+# IPAMer Workflow
+1. If desired, create a customer first by clicking the 'CREATE CUSTOMER' button on the main page - but this is strictly optional.
+The only advantage is that you can also assign a description to the customer right now.
+This can always be done afterwards as well.
+2. Click the 'ASSIGN IP ADDRESS' button on the main page.
+3. Follow prompts

 # Contributing
 Use the dev branch for contributing.
 Please create an issue first, then ask that the issue be assigned to you.